BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_1_Sending_Coins_The_Easy_Way.md

 You'll receive a txid back when you issue this command.

-> **WARNING:** The `bitcoin-cli` command actually generates JSON-RPC commands when it's talking to the bitcoind.
+> :warning: **WARNING:** The `bitcoin-cli` command actually generates JSON-RPC commands when it's talking to the bitcoind.
 They can be really picky.
 This is an example: if you list the bitcoin amount without the leading zero (i.e. ".1" instead of "0.1"), then bitcoin-cli will fail with a mysterious message.

 ## Examine Your Transaction